Welcome to The Climbing Dictionary !!!

 Campus board

-A wooden training board with finger ledges that is used for training dynos and finger power.
+A wooden training board with finger ledges that is used for training dynos and finger

 (d) Hangelbrett, (f) Planche d'entraînement, (e) Tabla de entrenamiento